mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/config/set/default-workspace/index.md

 ---
 layout: layout.pug
-navigationTitle:  dkp attach cluster
+navigationTitle:  dkp config set default-workspace
-title:  dkp attach cluster
+title:  dkp config set default-workspace
 menuWeight: 10
-excerpt: Attach a cluster
+excerpt: Set the name of the default Workspace to use in all commands when none is provided
 notes: Automatically generated, DO NOT EDIT
 enterprise: false
 beta: false